No. Blog over.

 Still want stainless hardware on your dock?
 If you insisted on adding stainless steel to your aluminum dock, say in salt water conditions, you will need to separate the aluminum from your steel by adding a custom plastic washer, rubberized undercoating, or electrochemical galvanizing spray.
 Salt water can be treacherous to your marine hardware, even still.

-Now when you read about stainless steel dock hardware versus zinc plated metal, you will hear that zinc isn’t rust resistant like stainless steel is, and not as strong.
+Now when you read about stainless steel dock hardware versus zinc plated metal, you will hear that zinc isn’t rust-resistant like stainless steel is, and not as strong.
 Standard zinc plating will rust at a pretty fast rate, so this is a bad coating for your dock hardware.
 Truth!
-However, there is higher grade zinc-coating process, which ARE rust-resistant as well as being as strong as stainless steel.
-Jack Docks uses Grade-8 Zinc-Plated hardware, which maxes out its tensile strength at 150,000 PSI.
+However, there is higher grade zinc-coating process, which IS rust-resistant!.
+Jack Docks uses Grade-8 Zinc-Plated hardware, which takes a gold tone and offers terrific rust protection, but it also maxes out its tensile strength at 150,000 PSI.
 This is the exact same strength of stainless steel!
 These are often used for armored vehicles and vehicle suspensions, due to their strength and ability to withstand outdoor conditions.

 This is why experts will use Grade-8 zinc-plated metal when combining with aluminum materials, especially when you add water to the mix.
 You don’t want rust anywhere, but better your hardware than the frame and structures supporting you as you walk overtop of the dock.
 These Grade-8 Zinc-Plated nuts are serrated with no need for lock washers and resist rust like the best corrosion resistant hardware.